JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 ## Navigate to relevant code

 We can also navigate to the relevant code from the Dependency Matrix.
-To select a specific dependency for further source-code analysis, right-click the dependency you are interested in in the **DSM tool window**, and select **Find Usages for Dependencies**.
+To select a specific dependency for further source-code analysis, right-click the dependency you are interested in in the _DSM_ tool window, and select **Find Usages for Dependencies**.

 ![Dependency Matrix - Find Usages](dependency-matrix-find-usages.png)

 The **Find tool window** will open, showing the usages of the selected dependency.
-Close the **DSM tool window** to look at the results and explore the code you’re interested in.
+Close the _DSM_ tool window to look at the results and explore the code you’re interested in.
 We can open the relevant code by double-clicking it in the **Find tool window** <kbd>⌘3</kbd> (macOS) / <kbd>Alt+3</kbd> (Windows/Linux).

 ![Find tool window](find-tool-window.png)